-To assess whether the biosimilar is interchangeable with the reference product, studies that compare switching from the reference product to the biosimilar versus continuing on the biosimilar are required.
-In an extension of the PLANETRA study, 305 of the 455 patients who completed the study enrolled into the extension study.59 The switch group from the reference product to infliximab-dyyb was compared to the maintenance group continuing infliximab-dyyb after an additional 48 weeks follow-up.
-The primary outcomes were ACR20, ACR50, and ACR70 at week 102.
-Response rates for maintenance versus switch groups were 71.7% versus 71.8% for ACR20, 48.0% versus 51.4% for ACR50, and 24.3% versus 26.1% for ACR70.
+In an extension of the PLANETRA study, 302 of the 455 patients who completed the study enrolled in the extension study.
+The switch group from the reference product to infliximab-dyyb was compared to the maintenance group continuing infliximab-dyyb after an additional 48-weeks follow-up.
+Efficacy assessments were made at baseline and at weeks 14, 30, 54, 78, and 102.
+Efficacy endpoints included the proportion of patients meeting ACR20, ACR50, and ACR70 among others.
+Response rates at week 102 assessment for maintenance versus switch groups were 71.7% versus 71.8% for ACR20, 48.0% versus 51.4% for ACR50, and 24.3% versus 26.1% for ACR70.
 There were no differences in other efficacy endpoints including DAS28 score changes and EULAR response criteria.
-Similar proportions of patients reported treatment-related adverse events in the two groups (53.5% vs. 53.8%).
-Rates of serious adverse events were similar in the maintenance and the switch groups (7.5% vs. 9.1%).
-Rates of latent tuberculosis were similar to those seen during the main trial and there were no cases of lymphoma.
+Similar proportions of patients reported treatment-emergent adverse events in the two groups (53.5% vs. 53.8%).
+Rates of serious adverse events were similarly reported in the maintenance and the switch groups (7.5% vs. 9.1%).
+Rates of latent tuberculosis were similar to those seen during the main trial.
+Active tuberculosis was reported in three patients (1% in the CT-P13 group and no patients in the reference product group).

-Finally, in an observational study conducted in Bulgaria, 151 patients with severely active RA (n=81) or ankylosing spondylitis (n=70) were treated with infliximab-dyyb for 24 weeks.60 The primary outcome for patients with RA was the DAS28-CRP score.
+Finally, in an observational study conducted in Bulgaria, 151 patients with severely active RA (n=81) or ankylosing spondylitis (n=70) were treated with infliximab-dyyb for 24 weeks.78 The primary outcome for patients with RA was the DAS28-CRP score.
 Patients with RA had a significant reduction in DAS28-CRP score when compared to baseline.
 A total of 4.8% of participants reported an adverse event.
 Two out of seven serious adverse events were considered possibly treatment related.
 There were no cases of lymphoma or active tuberculosis.
 CT-P13 was determined to be relatively safe and effective.

-Infliximab-dyyb was approved as a biosimilar by the FDA, but it has not yet been approved as interchangeable.
+Infliximab-dyyb was approved as a biosimilar by the FDA, but it has not been designated as interchangeable; the FDA has not given interchangeability status to any product.
 Since interchangeability designates whether products can be substituted by a pharmacist, it is uncertain whether products distributed through infusion centers will seek this designation.
 The FDA draft guidance on interchangeability was published in January 2017 and finalized in May 2019.